 If they were too short, he would stretch them on a rack until the bed fit just right.
 The great contemporary thinker and philosopher, Nassim Nicholas Taleb, often uses this allegory.
-But it is also appropriate to describe how some have tortured the facts to fit the theory of the Somatic Mutation Theory (SMT)
+It is also appropriate to describe how some have tortured the facts to fit the theory of the Somatic Mutation Theory (SMT)

-Theodor Boveri first postulated the basis of the SMT (that mutations cause cancer) in 1914. that was in his book, The Origin of Malignant Tumors.
+Theodor Boveri first postulated the basis of the SMT (that mutations cause cancer) in 1914. that was in his book, Concerning The Origin of Malignant Tumors.
 Boveri guessed that a combination of chromosomal defects could result in cancer.
 Looking at retinoblastoma, a rare eye tumour, Alfred Knudson suggested that a single mutation could result in cancer.

 James Watson and Francis Crick’s 1950s discovery of the double helix of DNA lit a fire under genetic research.
 They made this theory the predominant cancer hypothesis for the next half-century.